midovislam/awesome-pitch-decks/README.md

 - Stages: Pre-Seed → Series E
 - Naming convention: `Company - Year - Round.pdf`

+💬 Author's Note
+This repository is curated by the team at 2pr.io - an AI ghostwriter designed to help founders and professionals scale their presence on LinkedIn.

+As an ex-VC turned bootstrapped founder, I have sat on both sides of the table.
+I know firsthand just how critical a pitch deck is to a startup's survival and growth.
+We built this library to make those fundraising insights accessible to everyone, and we hope it helps you craft a compelling narrative for your own venture.

+If you find this resource valuable, feel free to give the repo a ⭐ or check out our tool to help tell your story on social media!

 ## 🤝 Contributing

 Found a public deck that's missing?
 Open an issue or PR with a link to the source.